itssimplysafaa/FatalCarCrashAnalysis/README.md

 For locational data, I used Google Maps API for reverse geocoding.

 ### Data Transformation
 I removed columns that wouldn't add to the analysis, such as the crash type number and primary description numbers.
 Many of the data entries had primary descriptions such as "no contributing circumstance", or "unable to determine".
 Therefore, I grouped all of those descriptions under the category, "Unknown".
 "The military time column's format was a whole number, so I converted the column into standard time using DAX and made it into a separate column.
 I then made a separate column for hour intervals (i.e., *7:00 AM*), to group the fatal crashes more efficiently.
+I added a location column, zipcode column, and neighborhood column, using DAX, Power Query and Google Maps API to give more context to the latitude and longitude coordinates.

 ### Visuals In Dashboard